 - Requiring a liquidator to retain records of wound up companies and LLPs for five instead of two years.

 - Removing the options currently available to companies and LLPs to destroy records early if they are wound up by their members, partners, or creditors.

 - Requiring officers/partners/managers of struck-off companies and LLPs to retain accounting records and registers of beneficial owners (controllers) for five years.

 - Voiding the issuance and transfer of bearer shares and share warrants by foreign companies registered in Singapore.

 - Requiring nominee directors/managers to disclose their nominee status and their nominators to their companies/LLPs.

-If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the author, Suet-Fern Lee, a director of Morgan Lewis Stamford LLC, a Singapore law corporation affiliated with Morgan Lewis & Bockius LLP.
+If you have any questions or would like more information on the issues discussed in this LawFlash, please contact the author, Suet-Fern Lee, a solicitor of Morgan Lewis Stamford LLC, a Singapore law corporation affiliated with Morgan Lewis & Bockius LLP.